Society of the Holy Cross: Founding and early history

 Lowder was the founder of the society and served as its first master.
 While visiting France in 1854, he conceived of the idea of an order of Anglican priests based on the Lazarists, a Roman Catholic order founded by St Vincent de Paul.
 The society provided its members with a rule of life and a vision of a disciplined priestly life.
 Mutual support has always been a key element and the life of the society is experienced primarily through the local chapter.
 Attendance at chapter is of obligation unless prevented by genuine pastoral duties.

 The society expanded almost immediately.
 These early priests of the society ministered in some of the poorest slum areas of London and other cities.
 These included the parishes of St Barnabas' Pimlico and St Peter's, London Docks.
 Many of these areas were so dangerous that bishops refused to visit them, although their refusal was also motivated by a distaste for the ritualism of the Anglo-Catholic clergy.

 Anglo-Catholic ritualism is very close to practices in the Roman Catholic Church and included devotion to the Blessed Sacrament, frequent celebration of the Mass with intentions, the practice of confession, the wearing of eucharistic vestments, the use of incense, liturgical hand bells and wafer bread.
-Whilst these practices had not been completely unknown in the Church of England since its break with the Roman Catholic Church, most of them had not been in general use for hundreds of years as the Church of England had become increasingly influenced by Protestantism in its liturgical practice during and after the reigns of Edward VI and Elizabeth I. SSC priests considered these practices an outward and necessary and physical expression of belief and doctrine and not merely as aesthetic adornments to worship.
+Whilst these practices had not been completely unknown in the Church of England since its break with the Roman Catholic Church, most of them had not been in general use for hundreds of years as the Church of England had become increasingly influenced by Protestantism in its liturgical practice during and after the reigns of Edward VI and Elizabeth I. SSC priests considered these practices an outward, necessary, and physical expression of belief and doctrine and not merely as aesthetic adornments to worship.
 The society was primarily concerned with improving the spiritual life of priests and people.
 For example, the now common practice of retreats was introduced to the Church of England in those given by SSC priests, beginning in 1856.

-Many Low Church and Latitudinarian Anglicans viewed ritualism and the accompanying teaching with horror.
+Many low church and Latitudinarian Anglicans viewed ritualism and the accompanying teaching with horror.
 It was not unusual for Mass and the Divine Office in SSC parishes to be disrupted by Protestant protesters, some hired for the occasion, shouting during the readings and sermon or hurling furniture and books.
 Lawsuits were filed against priests for Catholic practices.
 Some of these prosecutions were successful and priests were suspended from their ministries.
 In other actions, some Catholic practices were permitted by the courts while others were ruled illegal.
 Still other practices were sometimes ruled by the civil courts not to be illegal per se but that their continued use would require direct authorisation by the diocesan bishop.